 A mutually beneficial relationship

-Peru is amongst the first countries to engage with the OECD through an OECD Country Programme.
-Launched in December 2014, the Programme was built around five key areas for Peru: economic growth; public governance, anti-corruption and transparency; human capital and productivity; and environment.
-The Programme comprises policy reviews, implementation and capacity building projects, participation in OECD Committees and adherence to selected OECD legal instruments.
+Peru is one of the most active Partner countries.
+Peru was amongst the first countries to engage with the OECD through an OECD Country Programme, which was built around five key areas: economic growth; public governance, anti-corruption and transparency; human capital and productivity; and environment.
+The Programme comprised policy reviews, implementation and capacity building projects, participation in OECD Committees and adherence to selected OECD legal instruments.

 Latest OECD Publications on Peru

 This report on Peru is part of the series on "Investing in Youth", which builds on the expertise of the OECD on youth employment, social support and skills.
 This series covers both OECD countries and countries in the process of accession to the OECD, as well as some emerging economies.
 The report provides a detailed diagnosis of youth policies in the areas of social, employment, education and training policies.
 Its main focus is on young people who are not in employment, education or training (the "NEETs").